nickbrandt/GitLab/doc/user/admin_area/diff_limits.md

 1. Select **Save changes**.

 WARNING:
-This setting is experimental.
+These settings are experimental.
 An increased maximum increases resource consumption of your instance.
 Keep this in mind when adjusting the maximum.

 <!-- ## Troubleshooting